Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Introduction

+which holds for arbitrary modules $A$ and $B$, to provide additional connections between torsion and cotorsion.
+Here the ring is an algebra over a commutative coefficient ring $R$, $\mathbf{J}$ is an injective $R$-module, and $D_{\mathbf{J}} := \Hom_{R} (\blank, \mathbf{J})$.
+In particular, specializing to integer coefficients and $B := \Lambda$, we have that the character module of the torsion of $A$ is isomorphic to the cotorsion of the character module of $A$:

-In Section~\ref{S:duality}, we show that the functor discovered (independently) by Auslander and Gruson-Jensen converts cotorsion into torsion.
-Under the additional assumption that the injective envelope of the ring is finitely presented, we show that the right adjoint of the Auslander-Gruson-Jensen functor converts torsion back into cotorsion, thereby establishing a duality between the two concepts.
+In Section 5, we look at the properties of torsion and cotorsion under various finiteness assumptions on the injective envelope of the ring.
+This allows to completely determine all derived functors of torsion and cotorsion.
+In the case the injective envelope of the ring is finitely presented, we show that the right adjoint of the Auslander-Gruson-Jensen functor converts torsion back into cotorsion, thus establishing a duality between the two concepts.
 In particular, this duality holds over artin algebras.
-For algebras over commutative rings, we utilize the generalized Auslander-Reiten formula, proved in Part I, to provide additional connections between torsion and cotorsion.
-In particular, specializing to integer coefficients, we have that the character module of the torsion of a module is isomorphic to the cotorsion of the character module of the module.

 The terminology and notation used in this part are the same as in the first paper~\cite{MR-1} of the series.